 Day 35 – Distribution of the final MSA Advisory Report, with consideration of comments, to Participating States and the insurer.

-Date TBD by the Insurer – Individual rate increase filings submitted to each state insurance department.
+Date to be determined by the Insurer – Individual rate increase filings submitted to each state insurance department.

-Date TBD by each state’s DOI – Approval or disapproval of the rate increase filing submitted in each state.
+Date to be determined by each state’s DOI – Approval or disapproval of the rate increase filing submitted in each state.

 Feedback to the MSA Team

-At the direction of the Long-Term Care Insurance (EX) Task Force, or an appointed subgroup, state insurance departments will be requested to periodically provide data and feedback on their state rate increase approval amounts and their state’s use of and reliance on the MSA Advisory Reports.
+At the direction of the Health Actuarial (B) Task Force, or an appointed subgroup, state insurance departments will be requested to periodically provide data and feedback on their state rate increase approval amounts and their state’s use of and reliance on the MSA Advisory Reports.
 The following items may be considered in a feedback survey:

 The number of rate proposals made with the MSA Review Team.